LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_cuSparse.rst

    Providing a value of ``0`` or ``SUNFALSE`` for the ``yesno`` argument is equivalent to the default behavior.

-.. c:function:: int SUNMatrix_cuSparse_SetKernelExecPolicy(SUNMatrix A, SUNCudaExecPolicy* exec_policy)
+.. c:function:: SUNErrCode SUNMatrix_cuSparse_SetKernelExecPolicy(SUNMatrix A, SUNCudaExecPolicy* exec_policy)

    This function sets the execution policies which control the kernel parameters utilized when launching the CUDA kernels.
 By default the matrix is setup to use